JR2909/virtual_cocktailbar/README.md

 The thrid function renders and loops the seven videos in static/videos/.. for the background of the text "Welcome to the virtual 🍹 Cocktailbar 🍸" on templates/index.html

 ## static/styles.css
+contains the styles for the entier webapplication, commented seperatly in the file.

 ## static/moon-icon.jpg
 The icon for activating the darkmode, referenced in templates/base.html